mikrosimage/OpenRenderManagement/README.md

    * psutil

-#### Additionnal tools
+#### Puli tools

+Several tools come along with OpenRenderManagement that have specific requirements.
-Several tools can be installed on a separate computer to operate the system:
+They can be installed on a separate computer to operate the system:
    * puliquery: command line request tools
    * puliexec: simplify submission of scripts and command line
    * pulistats: set of script to trace graphs based on server statistics